om907/The-Lane-Emden-Equation/README.md

 1. How do we create a model by cumulating many "very basic ideas" in physics.
 We must start from something right?
 2. Develop a kind of smartness which is to combine many equations into one simple equation.
 3. Techniques to solving non-linear differential equations numerically.
-4. This concept is considered basic in all astrophysics courses, curious readers can deep dive.
+4. This concept is considered basic in all astrophysics courses.

-We will derive the Lane Emden Equation, and in that manner get to know the assumptions as well as between the lines implications.
-We will together explore the solutions for general n. <!-- We deal more with the overall picture rather than the plots involved in this, so it is better to ignore the tiny details in each graph unless specified.
+We will derive the Lane Emden Equation, and in that manner get to know the assumptions.
+We will then explore the solutions for general $n$. <!-- We deal more with the overall picture rather than the plots involved in this, so it is better to ignore the tiny details in each graph unless specified.
 This kind of idea is ubiquitous to all fields.--> Once equipped with all the information we need, we will together rediscover all the parameter values for our sun sitting at the center of our solar system.

 <!--  This equation can be a salad of symbols.
 So take your sweet time with it. -->